nbcsproject/FaceRecognitionAttendance-FRA/FRA_Client-Server/App/README.md

 - Fix popup prompt when not connected to the server at attendance
 - Open multi-language switching
-- Set interface UI logic adjustment
+- Settings interface UI logic adjustment
 - Fix known issues

 ### 0.9.3